NeCTAR-RC/heat-templates/README.md

 This is a repository of sample [Heat](https://wiki.openstack.org/wiki/Heat) templates for use on the NeCTAR cloud.

 * The [yaml](yaml) directory contains old style yaml templates.
 For information only!
-* The [json](json) directory contains a Cloud Formation compatible example.
+* The [json](json) directory contains a Cloud Formation compatible example;
+* The [juno](juno) directory contains templates that only work on the Kilo and later release of Heat;
+* The [kilo](kilo) directory contains templates that only work on the Kilo and later release of Heat.

-* The [juno](juno) directory contains the vast body of the templates, all in HOT format, all run against the Nectar cloud, and all confirmed to work at the NeCTAR cloud at the time of creation.
+The [juno](juno) directory contains most of the templates.
+The templates in both the [juno](juno) and the [kilo](kilo) directories are in HOT format, and all were confirmed to work at the NeCTAR cloud at the time of creation.

 ## Resources

 The following are the resources covered in the repository: and links to the templates using them.